 - Heat up the pot of water with the dried shiitake and kombu.

-- Bring it to a boil and remove the shiitake and kombu, turn down to simmer.
+- Bring it to almost boiling, then remove the shiitake and kombu and reduce the heat to simmer.

-- Boil 2 portions ramen noodles in a separate pot, follow the instructions on the packaging.
+- Boil 2 portions ramen noodles in a separate pot, following the instructions on the packaging.

 - Once cooked, rinse with fresh boiling water to remove any excess starch and transfer the noodles to serving bowls.
 Pour an equal amount of broth into each bowl and top with the seasoned pork and garlic chives.